tarwn/lessthandot-hugo/blogs/content/posts/2011-02-03-product-selection-identifying-needs.md

   <img src="http://www.tiernok.com/LTDBlog/ProductSelection/AorB.jpg" alt="Option A or Option B?" />
 </div>

-It often starts with “I need an IDE” or “I need ABC, Inc's IDE”.
+It often starts with "I need an IDE" or "I need ABC, Inc's IDE".
 On the one hand, when we pre-select a product we then measure all other potential solutions against that product instead of against our needs.
 On the other, a vague category fails to provide anything but the most general criterion.
 Despite their differences, they tent to both lead to a very similar outcome: highly opinionated, emotional selection processes where groups of people end up rallying behind the product they like the best.
 These methods are extremely variable and, beside creating a lot of dissension and wasted time, often leave us with a product that is missing a number of critical features or capabilities and requires far too long to integrate into our environment.
 This method may seem faster, but it has a lot of additional costs and can actually take far longer.

 ## Step 1: Identification